 Weigh accurately about 5 g of the prepared sample (see A-1) in a tared aluminium dish with a cover, having a diameter of at least 50 mm and a depth of about 40 mm.
 Shake the dish until the contents are evenly distributed.
 With cover removed, place the dish and cover in an air-oven maintained at (102 ± 0.5) °C and dry for at least 2 h.
 Place cover on dish, cool in a desiccator and weigh.
 Repeat the process of heating, cooling and weighing until the difference in mass between two successive weighings is less than one milligram.

 A-3 CALCULATION

 Moisture, percent by weight = (M1- M2)(M1- M) × 100

-where,
+where